HemanthK2000/Pizza-Sales-Analytics-Data-Analytics-Capstone-Project/README.md

 ## Analysis & Visualizations
 **Ingredient Analysis**
-The pizza business aims to understand which ingredients are most frequently used across different pizza types.
-By identifying the most common ingredients, the store can
+- The pizza business aims to understand which ingredients are most frequently used across different pizza types.

 **Daily Trend**
 A line/bar chart showing sales by day of the week.
-•	Useful for staffing and operations planning.
+- Useful for staffing and operations planning.

 **Hourly Trend**
 A line/bar chart showing sales by hour of the day.